lior-abadi/ethernaut-solutions/Level 14: Gatekeeper Two/readme.md

     // Casting the key into the proper variable, we get the key. bytes8 key = bytes8(key64);

-By puttting everything together, we can create a contract that fits all the metioned requirements.
+By putting everything together, we can create a contract that fits all the mentioned requirements.
 Also, the shown contract has several helper functions that make this process more understandable.

 Enjoy!